Marquee Brands

-Marquee Brands is a holding company founded in 2014 that owns several brands in fashion and home cooking.
+Marquee Brands is an American holding company founded in 2014 which owns several brands in fashion and home cooking.

 Marquee Brands is sponsored by employee-owned investment management firm Neuberger Berman.
+It has offices in New York City and in Redondo Beach, California.
+As of June 2024, its chief executive officer was Heath Golden.

 Brands

+In January 2025, Marquee Brands announced the acquisition of the British brand Laura Ashley from investment firm Gordon Brothers.
+Other brands owned by Marquee include: